Stepping up your greens game?

 5 - Chinese Broccoli (Gai Lan)

-Rounding out our list is Chinese broccoli, also known as Gai Lan.
-This green’s a game changer when mustard greens just aren’t happening.
+Rounding out our list is Chinese broccoli (Brassica oleracea var. alboglabra), also known as Gai Lan.
+This green's a useful when mustard greens just aren't happening.

 Using Chinese broccoli as a mustard greens sub is straightforward - a one-to-one ratio does the trick.
 If your favorite recipe calls for a bunch of mustard greens, just swap in the same amount of Chinese broccoli.